nonofare/Doubly_Linked_List/README.md

 # Doubly Linked List implementation in C++

 This project provides a C++ implementation of a Doubly Linked List data structure.
 The implementation is templated, allowing it to store any data type.
-List supports common operations such as insertion, deletion, searching, as well as utility functions for converting list to a string representation.
+List supports common operations such as insertion, deletion, searching as well as utility functions for converting list to a string representation.

 ## Table of Contents